mfpdev/mfp71-with-ionic2/README.md

   - Run `gulp build` or `gulp watch`

-  - Preview/Run the app by running one of the commands:
+  - Preview / Run the app by running one of the commands in a terminal window:

   ```bash
   mfp cordova emulate